”you can not change a toxic relationship. It’ll only ever change you.”

 Narcissists steal your mind, your reality, beliefs, passions, hopes, dreams and happiness.
 They are all wiped out, and in place of those things, you’re left with so much confusion and so many emotional and psychological scars to heal from, fears of not being understood, fear of the unknown, fear of loving, fear of freedom, fear of pain, fear of anger, fear of judgment, fear of failure.
-From the narcissist mind games your left with so many negative emotions to deal with, overwhelmed, guilt, pain, anger, resentment, frustration and disappointment.
+From the narcissist mind games, you are left with so many negative emotions to deal with, overwhelmed, guilt, pain, anger, resentment, frustration and disappointment.

 Once out, there are things to process and go through to learn who you are again and to heal.

 Anxiety is worry from fears, and we can have rational anxieties.
 If you’re driving and a lorry comes toward you, that’s rational.
 If you are in supermarkets and something triggers you, even though you are safe, if that panic begins, it can be hard at the start to bring yourself out of this.

 Start healing anxiety, Create a morning routine, look after your mind and body, take walks, get up and brush your Teeth, choose good food, meditation, yoga.
 Learning your triggers, then get an anchor thought, or picture, or bring yourself to the present moment.
 Tell yourself, “I am safe now.”
 Count down from 30 and focus on those numbers.